 - This theory could not account for the reason for atoms to react.

-- It also does not account for the reason for compounds to be in solid, liquid, or gas phases.
+- It also does not account for the reason compounds are in solid, liquid, or gas phases.

 - This theory emphasized simple ratios of reacting atoms, which is no longer true.